mhorpheus/test/DFIR-SpinUp.md

 ### Environment for Data Sharing with a Client
 Remote Evidence Collection, together with all supporting materials, is documented on the [Digital Evidence](DFIR-Digital-Evidence.md) page.
 Evidence Delivery in most of the cases is performed over the Internet.
-The best option is when Client shares evidence using their own infrastructure taking over the responsibility for data sharing process.
+The best option is when Client shares evidence using their own infrastructure taking over the responsibility for data sharing process and data security.
 However, often they do not have sufficient capabilities.
-For this reason XFIR offers one or more of below methods:
+For this reason X-Force IR offers one or more of below methods:
 1. dedicated IBM Box folder for evidence upload (this is not same as the case IBM Box folder created above):
 	- is an ultimate target for evidence - all evidence should be finally put into this folder (eg. uploaded with Aspera),
 	- maximum file size: 32 GB,
-	- "need to know" privilege implemented by adding only XFIR consultants working for this case,
+	- "need to know" privilege implemented by adding only X-Force IR consultants working for this case,
 	- folder must be named "IRXX-YYYY-Evidence" in the root folder of a consultant's IBM Box:
-		- invite only XFIR people working on this case with "Co-owner" rights,
+		- invite only X-Force IR people working on this case with "Co-owner" rights,
 		- do **not** create it within a team shared part of IBM Box,
 	- create an "IRXX-YYYY-Evidence/Client Upload" folder for Client originating upload:
-		- file uploaded by Client to "IRXX-YYYY-Evidence/Client Upload" can be moved to "IRXX-YYYY-Evidence" folder to limit extensive access,
+		- files uploaded by Clients to "IRXX-YYYY-Evidence/Client Upload" can be moved to "IRXX-YYYY-Evidence" folder to limit extensive access,
 		- invite people for an upload with "Previewer Uploader" rights, so they confirm that files have been uploaded, but can not do much beyond that,
 	- do not send Box invites to free email providers (eg. Gmail, Hotmail) as they are banned from accessing IBM's Box and will violate IBM ITCS300 Security Policy.
 	- see [tutorial](#IBM-Box-Folder-for-Digital-Evidence) below.
 2. IBM Aspera folder (optional):
 	- folder must be named “IRXX-YYYY-Evidence”,
-	- should be considered ONLY for transition as data are deleted after 7 days:
+	- should be considered ONLY for transition as data will be deleted after 7 days:
 		- make sure smaller files (under Box size limit) are uploaded directly to Box,
 		- for larger files (above Box limit), download them from Aspera, split into chunks (eg. with 7zip) and upload to IBM Box,
-	- invite only XFIR people working on this case, assigning them "Edit" rights in the Aspera menu,
+	- invite only X-Force IR people working on this case, assigning them "Edit" rights in the Aspera menu,
 	- invite Client representatives:
-		- always attempt to invite people by mail, assigning them only following rights: "Browse", "Upload files" and "Create folders",
+		- always attempt to invite people by email, assigning them only the following rights: "Browse", "Upload files" and "Create folders",
 		- whenever possible, try to avoid using "Shared links" as once a shared link is created the permissions cannot be downgraded and upload is anonymous (try to use send invites as mentioned in the above point).
 	- other considerations:
 		- practical file size limit is 5TB,
 	 	- requires Web Browser plugin and software installation,
 	 	- may require some firewall changes on a Client side (see [Troubleshooting Aspera](#Troubleshooting-Aspera) below),
-		- do not use Aspera "Package" option, as it is deleted immediately after successful download, making it impossible to forward to another XFIR consultant.
+		- do not use Aspera "Package" option, as it is deleted immediately after successful download, making it impossible to forward to another X-Force IR consultant.
 Always use "Files" option.
  	- see [tutorial](#Aspera) below.
 3. NA only: Forensics Lab.

-Currently, none of the tools is GDPR compliant.
-Alternatively, digital evidence can be physically shipped to XFIR consultant or NA Forensics Lab.
-If Client do not agree to share digital evidence outside it's location, the only available solution would be on-site support.
+Currently, none of the available tools are GDPR compliant.
+Alternatively, digital evidence can be physically shipped to a X-Force IR consultant or NA Forensics Lab.
+If Clients do not agree to share digital evidence outside it's location, the only available solution would be on-site support.

 ### Threat Intel Support
 Threat Intel (TI) and Reverse Engineering (RE) teams provide support for IR engagements.
 "Intel Engagement" ticket must be created for every IR ticket in Resilient irrespectively of decision whether TI/RE support is needed or not.
-It is done to ensure TI team has necessary visibility into IR engagements, thus is able to process outcome from IR work.
-"Intel Engagement" ticket should have already been created during creation of the new IR ticket (should this not be a case, it can be created following [this](DFIR-Threat-Intel.md#Creating-Intel-Engagement-Ticket) tutorial).
+It is done to ensure the TI team has necessary visibility into IR engagements, thus is able to process the outcome from IR work.
+"Intel Engagement" tickets should have already been created during creation of the new IR tickets (should this not be a case, it can be created following [this](DFIR-Threat-Intel.md#Creating-Intel-Engagement-Ticket) tutorial).

  It is a Case Lead's responsibility to determine whether TI or RE assistance is required.
 Requesting RE assistance automatically means that TI need to be engaged.
 Please follow detailed guidelines documented in [this](DFIR-Threat-Intel.md#Requesting-TI-Support-for-IR-Engagements) section to engage TI for IR case.
-Additionally, [Threat Intel](DFIR-Threat-Intel.md) page documents several other aspects of XFIR engaging TI.
+Additionally, the [Threat Intel](DFIR-Threat-Intel.md) page documents several other aspects for X-Force IR engaging TI.

 ## Endpoint Detection and Response Deployment
 This section is currently unavailable - please use EDR [Deployment](https://github.ibm.com/XFIR/ATA-wiki/wiki/ATA-Engagement-Process#deployment) section from ATA wiki, until this section is ready.